veertuinc/anka-docs/_partials/ec2-mac-amis/prep-steps.md

   - Only available in 3.3.4/13.4.1 or greater AMIs.
   - This could be dangerous; please don't rely on it unless newer AMIs are not available.

+  ##### ANKA_UPGRADE_CLI_TO_VERSION (string)

+  This will force an upgrade of Anka Virtualization CLI to the given version.
+It will perform a `curl -S -L -o ./$FULL_FILE_NAME https://downloads.veertu.com/anka/$FULL_FILE_NAME` so take a look at [https://downloads.veertu.com/#anka/](https://downloads.veertu.com/#anka/) to see a complete list of available versions.

+  - Optional
+  - Only available in 3.6.1/15.1.1 or greater AMIs.

   ##### ANKA_PULL_TEMPLATES_REGEX (string)

   This will pull templates from the registry which match the given regex (egrep) pattern.